Island and Tower

 “I’m not what I seem,” I tell her.

-“And I don’t understand what’s happening here.”
+“I’m a traveler from another world, and I don’t understand what’s happening here.”

 The words come easily, with only a distant feeling that the words are strange.